rikab/SHAPER/README.md

 * [PyTorch](https://github.com/pytorch/pytorch): A standard tensor operation library.
 * [GeomLoss](https://www.kernel-operations.io/geomloss/): A library for optimal transport.
 * [pyjet](https://github.com/scikit-hep/pyjet): A package for jet clustering, needed for default observable definitions.
 * [Energyflow](https://energyflow.network/): A suite of particle physics tools.
 This package is OPTIONAL; however, many of the example datasets within `SHAPER` require this package to load.
 Not necessary if you provide and format your own data.
+Included as part of the 'energyflow' extra.
 * [imageio](https://pypi.org/project/imageio/): An image manipulation package.
 Needed for automatic gif creation -- not needed otherwise.
+Included as part of the 'viz' extra.
 * Standard python packages: [numpy](https://numpy.org/), [scipy](https://scipy.org/), [matplotlib](https://matplotlib.org/)

 ## Citation